ujwalrbhattarai/Defensive_Cybersecurity/task3/README.md

 Keep your system, browser, and antivirus updated to block known phishing and malware sites.

-Be cautious of urgent messages — pause, think, and confirm before acting.
 ---

 ## Appendix: Helpful commands & links